 Watch the webinar recording, get the presentation, and follow the links from the discussion.

 Just last December, Hypothesis launched our learning management system (LMS) app, which enables single-sign-on with Instructure Canvas, along with any other platform that supports the IMS learning tools interoperability (LTI) standard.
 The LMS app makes it easy for any Canvas school to integrate Hypothesis in less than 10 minutes.
-Our supported pilots are helping Canvas schools like California State University-Channel Islands, Indiana University, Metropolitan State University Denver, University of Michigan-Dearborn, and University of Minnesota implement collaborative annotation in live classes with support and training to help make sure students can start annotating easily, following best practices from other educators.
+Our supported pilots are helping Canvas schools like California State University-Channel Islands, Indiana University, Metropolitan State University Denver, and University of Michigan-Dearborn implement collaborative annotation in live classes with support and training to help make sure students can start annotating easily, following best practices from other educators.

 New for the fall 2019 term, Hypothesis has added capabilities to our LMS app to enable teachers to provide feedback on student annotations directly in Canvas SpeedGrader.
 Now you can view and grade a single student’s annotations in place on top of a reading assignment or in the context of annotations by other students.
 This new functionality makes it even easier for teachers to use annotation to connect student reading to learning.
 Watch the webinar video to see the new SpeedGrader capabilities in action.